scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 - Lesson

-  A lesson can be any markdown text with/or an embedded video of a particular topic.
+  A lesson can be any markdown text which can have an embedded video of a particular topic.

 - LearningUnit